yadavkapil23/AETHER/README.md

 # AETHER - LLM Gateway

 AETHER is a Python/FastAPI reverse proxy for LLM inference.
-It sits between client applications and model backends (Ollama, HuggingFace), adding backend choice per request, resilience (circuit breaker, retry with backoff, timeouts), authentication, per-client rate limiting, KV-cache block allocation, audit logging, and Prometheus metrics.
+It sits between client applications and model backends (Ollama, HuggingFace), adding backend choice per request, resilience (circuit breaker, retry with backoff, timeouts), authentication, Prometheus metrics.

 See [ARCHITECTURE.md](ARCHITECTURE.md) for how the pieces fit together and the use cases this is built for.